ufo-org/artifact/ECOOP2022_AE_Submission_Document.md

   The experiment uses the code at `/projects/membench`.

-* In addition the paper provides a suite of examples and instructions ofr creating new UFO backends to support the framework's usefullness in problem solving and as a tool for library implementers.
+* In addition the paper provides a suite of examples and instructions for creating new UFO backends to support the framework's usefullness in problem solving and as a tool for library implementers.
 These can be found in `/vignettes/ufo-r-vectors.Rmd` and `/vignettes/ufo-r-programming.Rmd` and use